 Proper insertion and removal

 There is a technique for insertion and removal of CIEMs, and acrylic and silicone shells should be handled a bit differently.
 The hard acrylic shell makes it easy and safe to use a twist in and twist out motion.
 The canal portion of the shell should be behind your ear canal, closer to the back of your head.
 Once the canal portion of the shell is inserted into the ear, rotate the canal portion up to fit into place.
 With acrylic shells, I usually use the cable for assistance in the twisting.

 Removal is similar, but the opposite rotation direction.
 Pulling the CIEM out without the twist shouldn’t be possible, or if it is, it will most likely be painful.
 I do admit I usually start twisting the shells out by pushing on the top of the shell connector of the cable.
 Insertion and removal takes half a second and is much quicker than inserting/removing a universal IEM.

-How do you know if you have a good fit?
-The things you want to check include the seal, comfort, and sound.
+How do you know if you have a good fit: seal, comfort, and sound.

 B) Cymba (AKA Upper Concha bowl):